You can’t score well if you can’t putt! The putter is the one club you use on every hole!

 With a blade putter, the shaft connects either close to the heel or possibly the middle of the head.
 It’s typically used by putters that prefer an arc in their putt.
 While both the mallet and blade putter typically weigh the same, the blade putter is generally easier to maneuver, that’s typically done with the arc swing.
 Some would say they require a soft touch and are preferred by those that appreciate a simple putter.

 The mallet putter is a bit more sophisticated than the blade putter.
-They are notable by their larger clubhead, which comes in various sizes and shapes.
+They are notable for their larger clubhead, which comes in various sizes and shapes.
 A large portion of the weight is away from the face of the club, giving it a different feel when used.
 Those that prefer the straight back, straight forward swing, like this style because the center of gravity is toward the rear of the club, making it easier to keep square.

 In recent years, they’ve introduced a mind-boggling array of putters.
 Some are sleek and narrow, while others look like sophisticated gadgets.
 Whether you’re a “straight back and straight through” putter or an arc putter will help determine which is best for you.
 Overall, below is a list of the best putters for beginners.